-For 2021 six newsletters were released via a subscriber list.
-Newsletter content varies from month-to-month but generally incorporates project updates including restoration and construction updates, other project milestones, TRCA/The Meadoway educational resources, wildlife information, and a fun fact at the end to keep subscribers engaged.
+For 2021 six newsletters were released via a subscriber list, and four newsletters are planned for 2022 release.
+Newsletter content varies from month-to-month but generally incorporates project updates including restoration and construction updates, project milestones, TRCA/The Meadoway educational resources, wildlife information, and a fun fact at the end to keep subscribers engaged.